 #48.
 Polka Dots

 Polka dots play a huge part in vintage style and hairstyling is no exception.
-A knotted polka dot band can help to add a little vintage touch to any women’s hairstyle.
+A knotted polka dot band can help to add a little classic touch to any women’s hairstyle.

 Leave your fringe down at the front to frame your face.
 Comb your hair backwards into a bouffant style and then let the rest of your hair hang straight down.